Vuelta7/Express-Practice/chapter_4.1/Full Backend Course Docs.md

   const { completed } = req.body;
   const { id } = req.params;

-  const updatedTodo = await prisma.todo.update({
+  // the use of "!!" is to make sure it's boolean const updatedTodo = await prisma.todo.update({
     where: {
       id: parseInt(id),